-Choose menu "DHCP → DHCP Clients List", you can view the information about the clients attached to the Router in the screen as shown in Figure 4-28.
+Choose menu "DHCP→DHCP Clients List", and then you can view the information about the clients attached to the Router in the next screen (shown in Figure 4-26).

-Figure 4-28 DHCP Clients List
+Figure 4-26 DHCP Clients List

-- Client Name The name of the DHCP client - > MAC Address The MAC address of the DHCP client. - > Assigned IP The IP address that the Router has allocated to the DHCP client. - Lease Time The time of the DHCP client leased.
+- > ID The index of the DHCP Client. - > Client Name The name of the DHCP client. - > MAC Address The MAC address of the DHCP client. - Assigned IP The IP address that the Router has allocated to the DHCP client. - Lease Time The time of the DHCP client leased.
 After the dynamic IP address has expired, a new dynamic IP address will be automatically assigned to the user.